 In the beginning, I experienced an extraordinary surge of energy associated with the purpose behind this book.
 Yet, often I felt unworthy of the task as well as inept in my pursuit.
 In fact, several times before I began this book, I played with ideas of coauthoring it with another-an associate, a psychologist, a priest, anyone who would have more knowledge than I have about spirituality, mental health, and/or God.
 I suppose I was so overwhelmed by this task, that I felt sharing it with someone would protect me from my projected criticism.
 I felt not only inferior for such a formidable task, but also (quite honestly) unprepared in the Judeo-Christian sense to tackle such work.
 After all, I was hardly cut from the teachings of divinity school.
 But having been raised Jewish only to convert to Catholicism in my later years certainly gave me an edge on guilt and the original sin.
 After all, I had enough guilt for both worlds.
 Yet, somehow, in my heart, I knew I had to tackle this alone and couldn't rest on others' coattails.
+Still later on, as I emerged from my wanderings into religiosity, I wandered into a more spiritual dimension both personally and with my patients.
+It wasn't long before I began exploring yoga, mindfulness and meditation I became both a yoga teacher and certified yoga therapist (through IAYT.org-International Association of Yoga Therapy), and incorporated yoga therapy into my practice (Horovitz & Elgelid, 2015a).

-It is a difficult subject.
-Just the mere mention of God and psychotherapy is often enough to alienate one from several camps.
+Yet, spirituality remains a difficult subject.
+During the first edition of this book (the early 90s), just the mere mention of God and psychotherapy was often enough to be alienated from several camps.
 But after all these years, I have decided that there really is only one camp from whose helm I derive comfort.
-Still, allowing God's work to infiltrate my existence as a therapist and clinician was simply uncharted territory, and, I might add a continuous struggle.
+Still, allowing spiritual work to infiltrate my existence as a therapist and clinician was simply uncharted territory, and, I might add a continuous struggle.
 This was due not only to my conflicts with associates but more alarmingly to my own resistance.
 In the words of Father Paul, an Indian priest, whom I tested: "The distinguishing of humanity that doesn't permit the mingling of God. . . . my own self interests . . . my own motives . . . those are times I keep God away. . . .
 The closer you are to God, the more you'll be tested, the more that humanity comes to your mind and that is quite testing.
 So the struggle is always there.
 That struggle is possible to keep God away from you.
 You can't really sustain that struggle and realize that God is in there waiting."
 And, how true that is.
 To continue the battle is exhausting and akin to anxiety, which exerts an inordinate amount of counterproductive, negative energy.
 Yet surrendering one's existence and succumbing to such ministry is enormously difficult in the face of the challenging opposition.